ymoua27/ops-reading-note/reading1.md

 How is a hardware hack different than a software hack?

-Hardwware hack involves tampering with the physical components of the computer, easily going unnoticed until a laters notice.
+Hardware hack involves tampering with the physical components of the computer, easily going unnoticed until a laters notice.
 Software hack involves a program or tool to gain access to a computer.

 What are the two ways for spies to alter a computer’s hardware?